–By Stephen Hackett

 About the Author

-Stephen Hackett, Managing Director for Intelisys Global, is a 15-year telecoms industry veteran with extensive experience crafting and implementing compelling partner-facing strategies for development of industry programs via indirect sales channels.
+Stephen Hackett, Intelisys Global’s lead in the UK, is a 15-year telecoms industry veteran with extensive experience crafting and implementing compelling partner-facing strategies for development of industry programs via indirect sales channels.